Out of Left Field: Vmware Acquires Sliderocket

 VMWare – My Missed Fortune?

 Oh, this hurts.
 I’m looking at the skyrocketing VMware chart, close to doubling today’s IPO price.
-Somewhat reminds me of when I wouldn’t touch the Google IPO at the “already high” $85 IPO price
+Somewhat reminds me of when I wouldn’t touch the Google IPO at the “already high” $85 IPO pricesmile_sad.

 But VMWare is my big blunder in another way… back in January 2001, fresh out of the SAP world I was solicited for a Management position in the then 120-person startup.
 Being the application guy, I did not get excited in this virtualization thingie.
 Ouch… was that my fortune I will never have?